junxit/us-congress-bills-111/metadata.md

 - 2009-06-09 — Introduced in House
 - 2009-06-09 — Referred to the House Committee on Veterans' Affairs.
 - 2009-06-09 — Sponsor introductory remarks on measure.
 (CR E1359)
+- 2009-06-12 — Referred to the Subcommittee on Health.
+- 2009-06-18 — Subcommittee Hearings Held.
+- 2009-07-09 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2009-07-09 — Subcommittee Consideration and Mark-up Session Held.
+- 2009-07-15 — Committee Consideration and Mark-up Session Held.
+- 2009-07-15 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-07-23 — Placed on the Union Calendar, Calendar No. 123.
+- 2009-07-23 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+111-225.
+- 2009-07-23 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+111-225.